cabintech/FXCoreMP/doc/toon.md

 versed in software development of any kind will immediately understand the target is on the left, and the source is on the right of the `=` symbol.

-The macro processor interprets the assignment statement and infers the correct instruction from the type of the source and destination operands.
+The TOON processor interprets the assignment statement and infers the correct instruction from the type of the source and destination operands.

 All the `cpy_XX` mnemonics can be replaced with TOON assignment statements even if the